Moslavina unfiltered – From Škrlet to Chkrlet

 Thanks to the good dynamic and liveliness in the mouth, with an even finish and without any perceivable weight, Chkrlet works as a quick sip wine, but with a lasting impression.
 However, we found one objection: there are only around 1000 Chkrlet bottles.

 Luckily, Ivan Kosovec keeps some of his equally precious red wines in his cellar, positioned underneath the old 19thcentury Moslavinian house.
 Franovka, whose blue and red grapes seem “home-made”, artisanal.
 Non-anaesthetized, restless union full of life with an intense presence on the palate.

 Rustic Zweigelt with a character, with noble earthy reminiscence, leatheriness, meatiness and deep dark berries.
 Pinot Noir, a wine of complexity with fruitiness at first.

-While in the aftertaste various sensations echo, from ripe mulberry to stony minerality followed by the melting of dry tannin.
+In the aftertaste, various sensations echo, from ripe mulberry to stony minerality followed by the melting of dry tannin.
 A cold freshness remains persistent on the palate.

 Did you know?

 Škrlet is a sort of unknown origin.
 Due to its presence in Moslavina, it is considered an authentic sort of that area.
 There is even a street in Moslavina dedicated to Škrlet!
 Roads that lead to cellars on the south slopes of Moslavačka hill are named after wine varieties, and one of the highlighted places belongs to Škrlet Street.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!